matplotlib/governance/governance.md

 The Project will have a Project Leader (PL), who is currently Thomas A Caswell.
 The PL has the authority to make all final decisions for The Project.
-In practice the PL chooses to defer that authority to the consensus of the community discussion channels and the Steering Council (see below).
+In practice the PL chooses to defer that authority to the consensus of the community discussion channels, the Deputy Project Leads, and the Steering Council (see below).
 It is expected, and in the past has been the case, that the PL will only rarely assert their final authority.
 Because rarely used, we refer to PL’s final authority as a “special” or “overriding” vote.
 When it does occur, the PL override typically happens in situations where there is a deadlock in the Steering Council or if the Steering Council asks the PL to make a decision on a specific matter.

 The PL is chair of the Steering Council (see below) and may delegate their authority on a particular decision or set of decisions to any other Council